Robert Bryce (writer): Writing on the energy industry and species protection

-Yet there is one group of energy producers that are not being prosecuted for killing birds: wind-power companies.
-And wind-powered turbines are killing a vast number of birds every year.
-A July 2008 study of the wind farm at Altamont Pass California, estimated that its turbines kill an average of 80 golden eagles per year.
-The study, funded by the Alameda County Community Development Agency, also estimated that about 10,000 birds—nearly all protected by the migratory bird act—are being whacked every year at Altamont.

-He also wrote about the health problems caused by low-frequency noise emitted from wind turbines.

-In June 2010, in an article for Slate he expressed dismay at the corn ethanol industry's attempts to use the blowout of the Macondo well in the Gulf of Mexico as an basis to pursue more subsidies.
+In June 2010, in an article for Slate he expressed dismay at the corn ethanol industry's attempts to use the blowout of the Macondo well in the Gulf of Mexico as a basis to pursue more subsidies.

 Bryce is an advocate for increased shale gas consumption in the US.
 In a June 13, 2011 piece published in the Wall Street Journal he posited that the "shale revolution now underway is the best news for North American energy since the discovery of the East Texas Field in 1930."

 Bryce opposes federal corn subsidies for ethanol, citing high costs.

 He has argued that electric vehicles have failed to date due to the lack of energy density in batteries, safety concerns, and relatively few sales.

 N2N

-Bryce recently argued that renewable energy remains unready to meet real-world energy needs at a scale that can save the climate.

-Accordingly, he has long favored "N2N" (natural gas to nuclear), as the logical way forward for energy policy and insurance against the potential risk of climate change.
+In 2013, Bryce argued that renewable energy remains unready to meet real-world energy needs at a scale that can save the climate., and favors "N2N" (natural gas to nuclear), as the logical way forward for energy policy and insurance against the potential risk of climate change.